 SKB wants to extend the Final Repository for Short-Lived Radioactive Waste, the SFR, at Forsmark.
 In this way room can be made for the low and medium active decommissioning waste from the Swedish nuclear power plants.

 Eventually Sweden’s nuclear power plants are going to be decommissioned and dismantled.
-The Barsebäck nuclear power plant has already been closed down and it has been decided to close another four Swedish reactors.
+The Barsebäck nuclear power plant has already been closed down, as well as two reactors in Oskarshamn and one in Ringhals.
 The idea is that most of the decommissioning waste that contains radioactivity will be deposited in the SFR.
-This will comprise reactor components, scrap metal, concrete and other building materials that have been contaminated by radioactive substances during operation.
+The waste comprise reactor components, scrap metal, concrete and other building materials that have been contaminated by radioactive substances during operation.

 But to make room for all operational waste from nuclear power plants the SFR needs to be extended.
 Today the facility houses about 63,000 cubic metres of short-lived low and medium level operational waste and is 60 per cent full.
 Space is needed for a further 117,000 cubic metres.

 The plan is to extend the repository with six new rock vaults with a length of 240–275 metres so that it will be about three times larger than it is today.
 Just like the existing SFR, the extended section will be sited in the bedrock below the sea off Forsmark.
 But it is planned to locate the extension at a depth of 120–140 metres, the same level as the lowest sections of the existing SFR.